-COVID-19 Rent Assistance Programs: Washington County is excited to be able to offer tenants and landlords with the opportunity to receive assistance with rent arrears through two programs: the U.S. Treasury Emergency Rental Assistance program and the state-funded Landlord Compensation Fund.
+COVID-19 Rent Assistance Programs and Eviction Protections: In 2021, Washington County has provided tenants and landlords with the opportunity to receive assistance with past due rent through two programs: the U.S. Treasury Emergency Rental Assistance program and the state-funded Landlord Compensation Fund (LCF applications closed in June 2021).
+Visit our COVID-19 Updates and Programs page for detailed information on eviction protections, or view this overview document (English, Spanish) about tenant rights, rent assistance, and going to court.

 How can I get involved?